Make your savings work for you with a 2.2% APY, easy access and no hidden fees.

-With an endless selection of financial institutions and products, choosing the right savings account can be tough.
-Ally is an online-only bank that is able to offer competitive rates and low fees by avoiding the overhead costs of physical branches.
-The result is an easily accessible online savings account with low fees and a 1.85% APY, regardless of your balance.
+With an endless selection of financial institutions and products, choosing the right savings account can take time.
+Ally is an online-only bank that offers competitive rates and low fees by avoiding the overhead costs of physical branches.
+The result is an easily accessible online savings account with low fees and a 2.2% APY, regardless of your balance.

 What are the benefits of the Ally Bank Online Savings Account?